5dlabs/cto-parallel-test/docs/.taskmaster/docs/architecture.md

 - User interface for all application features
 - Client-side routing and navigation
 - API integration via Axios
-- Responsive design with Material-UI
+- Responsive design with shadcn/ui and Tailwind CSS

 **Key Components**: